INFOSYS221-2021/lab-04-group/README.md

 How does the program determine who wins the game?
 List the functions that the program use to determine the winner.

 def isWinner(bo, le):
- # Given a board and a player’s letter, this function returns True if that player has won.
- # We use bo instead of board and le instead of letter so we don’t have to type as much.

  return ((bo[7] == le and bo[8] == le and bo[9] == le) or # across the top
  (bo[4] == le and bo[5] == le and bo[6] == le) or # across the middle
  (bo[1] == le and bo[2] == le and bo[3] == le) or # across the bottom